Jaime Aparicio Otero: Recent work and legal career

-Aparicio's articles and analysis are widely published by the most prestigious newspapers such as El Pais from Spain, Clarin, El Universal, The Huffington Post, Economist Latin American Advisor (The Dialogue), the Brookings Institution and Pagina Siete among others.
+Aparicio's articles and analysis are widely published by the most prestigious newspapers such as El País from Spain, Clarin, El Universal, The Huffington Post, Economist Latin American Advisor (The Dialogue), the Brookings Institution and Pagina Siete among others.

 Ambassador Aparicio has been invited to speak at the Universities of Harvard, Yale, Columbia, Wharton, Texas, Brigham Young, San Diego in California, SAIS at Johns Hopkins, American University, Kellogg School of Management at Northwestern University, and Georgetown, among others.

 Jaime is widely considered as the most experienced analyst regarding Latin-American politics nowadays.
 He is also a regular commentator for the Latin American Advisor, a daily current affairs publication of the Inter-American Dialogue in Washington, D.C.

 In 2019, Aparicio sued President of Nicaragua Daniel Ortega at the Inter-American Commission on Human Rights (IACHR) after Ortega jumped a constitutional ban on presidential re-election with help from a Supreme Court filled with his supporters setting a major precedent for similar unconstitutional re-elections across the continent and more especially of his Bolivian counterpart Evo Morales.

 Aparicio has become one of the biggest opponents to the new Constitution of Cuba and is supportive of the position taken by Luis Almagro and the Grupo de Lima.